noam-kimhi/university-summaries/computational-models-computability-and-complexity-67521/README.md

 This folder contains my summary for the course **Computational Models, Computability and Complexity** (67521) taught at Hebrew University of Jerusalem (2025).

 ## 📄 Contents
-- `intro to object oriented programming summary.pdf` — Full summary of the course.
+- `computational models computability and complexity summary.pdf` — Full summary of the course.

 ## 📚 Main Topics Covered
 - Topic 1: Deterministic Finite Automata (DFA)